-The Butter Lamb Reference Library (BLRL) exists to proclaim the good news of reference books as a source of trustworthy information that can be used to challenge misinformation, confront willful ignorance, and provide answers to an astonishing array of questions be they serious, silly, or something in between.
+The Laurel Dictionary Collection and Museum (LDCM) exists to proclaim the good news of reference books as a source of trustworthy information that can be used to challenge misinformation, confront willful ignorance, and provide answers to an astonishing array of questions be they serious, silly, or something in between.

 Let’s face it: The web is a primarily visual medium.
 Disagree?
 Watch another cat video and think about it.
 On the web, text is a liability and that limits the amount of nuance it can (and will) provide.
 Beyond that, the web is all about the now and the next, but when it comes to words, a little perspective is often necessary — and reference books do a better job of leaving a paper trail (pun intended) for would-be etymologists and lexicographers to follow.
 Beyond that, books are cooler and more interesting to peruse.
 (They just are.
 You know I’m right.)

-Can you come and visit the BLRL?
-No, but we will offer our services to anyone with a question about a word, phrase, symbol, or even something you seen in a dream.
+Can you come and visit the LDCM?
+Yes!
+If you find yourself in or around Laurel, Maryland, drop me a line and we’ll arrange an appointment.
+If you can’t make it here, we also offer our services to anyone with a question about a word, phrase, symbol, or even something you seen in a dream.
 All you need to do is contact me and I’ll do my best to get you the information you need.
 Don’t be shy.
 Do it!

-The BLRL is managed — and this blog is written — by me, Joe Smith (aka: Joe3).
+The LDCM is managed — and this blog is written — by me, Joe Smith (aka: Joe3 … it’s a long story).
 I am not a lexicographer.
 I am merely a fan of dictionaries (and other references), a curious student of words, and a lover of books.
 I possess a degree in English (not surprising) from Syracuse University, I am the founder of the College Park Community Library in College Park, Maryland, and I am a member of the Dictionary Society of North America.